 A.1.4 Installation method for a TN-S power distribution system with earthed line conductor (MET installed inside the main a.c. service cabinet)

-NOTE 1 - Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike).
-NOTE 2 - Total of SPD connecting wires should be as short as possible (< 0.5 m).
+NOTE 1 - Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike).